Department of Mathematics

 Electives in pure mathematics prepare students for the pursuit of graduate studies leading to advanced degrees and employment at the college or university level, or research in industries.

 Electives in statistics and probability provide a foundation for students planning to work as statisticians for industry or government agencies.
 They also can enhance employment opportunities in the bioscience and health-related fields.
 Statistics courses (in addition to MATH 75 [or 75A and B], 76, and 77) are essential for the first two Actuarial Examinations offered by the Society of Actuaries.

-The M.A. in mathematics is designed for students who wish to study mathematics at an advanced level.
-Within this degree program, students may choose to complete the traditional track or the teaching option.
-The traditional track best satisfies the needs of students who wish to work in business or industry, teach at community college, or go on to pursue a Ph.D. in mathematics.
-The teaching option is designed especially for students who wish to enhance their high school mathematics teaching and/or assume a leadership role in high school mathematics education and beyond, or who wish to pursue a Ph.D. in mathematics education.
+The M.S. in mathematics is designed for students who wish to study mathematics at an advanced level.
+Within this program, students may choose to focus their coursework on paths conducing to careers in business or industry, to teach at a community college, to assume a leadership role in high school mathematics education, or to go on to pursue a Ph.D. in mathematics or mathematics education.